rgtoronto/Coursera_Capstone/prediction_severity_car_accident.md

 - KNN is an expensive method at least it needs more memory

 #### 4.1.2 Decision Tree
-Decision tree is very useful in machine learning and popular is because it's easy to understand and interpret, it also need less dta preparation.
+Decision tree is the simplest method, it can be used for both regression and classification problems.
+It's very useful in machine learning and popular.
 Also did the same, I divided data into 2 sets, training set and test set.
 I got the really impressive result for this:
 ```
 DecisionTrees's Accuracy:  1.0